Judge blocks deportation of man detained on church grounds

 Grimm, who held his hearing virtually because of the coronavirus pandemic, added: “He can’t get the relief.
 It’s gone.”

-Immigration authorities took Sukemi into custody in 2012.
-He was placed on an order of supervision until February, when it was revoked and Sukemi was detained again.
+Immigration authorities took Siahaan into custody in 2012.
+He was placed on an order of supervision until February, when it was revoked and Siahaan was detained again.
 He was released in April as “a function of covid-19,” Grimm said.

 It is not illegal to detain immigrants on the property of a house of worship, but it is against ICE policy except in very rare circumstances.
 This has prompted immigrants to seek relief from deportation at churches.

-Note: This story has been corrected to show the last name of the Indonesian man is Siahaan.